Timor-Leste country brief

 Legal and judicial issues

-The Timorese Constitution does not recognise foreign land ownership.
+The Timorese Constitution does not recognise foreign land ownership, although leases and joint venture arrangements are possible.

 Australia Timor-Leste Country Strategy